chauvinSimon/CoMPaPy/README.md

 - only tested on the following combination
     - (`ubuntu 20`, `noetic`, `libfranka 0.10.0`, `franka_ros 0.10.1`)
     - _todo: docker_
-- require switching to a real-time kernel
+- require switching to a real-time kernel to control the `real` panda
 - require lots of installations
     - _todo: docker_
 - only basic actions